DESIGNER: Design-Logic-Guided Multidisciplinary Data Synthesis for LLM Reasoning: Introduction

-Specifically, our approach follows a refined pipeline.
-First, we perform comprehensive processing on the massive book corpus and web corpus through multi-dimensional labeling and filtering (e.g., by discipline, readability, and knowledge value) to build a high-quality source material library that covers a wide range of disciplines.
-Next, from a private question bank containing hundreds of millions of questions, we use clustering and sampling to select a subset of questions that are both difficult and diverse.
-We then instruct a powerful LLM to summarize and abstract over 120,000 structured ``design logics'' from this subset.
-In the question synthesis phase, we pioneered a two-stage ``retrieve-and-generate'' matching mechanism.
-First, we use vector similarity to retrieve a rough, coarse-grained set of the most relevant candidate logics for each source document from our design logic library.
-Then, an LLM performs a fine-grained evaluation to select the optimal logic and strictly applies this design logic's steps to the source document content, generating a new and challenging reasoning question.
+Specifically, our pipeline is illustrated in Figure~\ref{fig:pipeline}.
+First, we process large-scale book and web corpora with multi-dimensional labeling and filtering (discipline, readability, educational value, reasoning depth) to construct a high-quality source material library.
+From a question bank of hundreds of millions, we cluster and sample a diverse set of difficult questions, from which an LLM reverse-engineers and abstracts over 120K structured Design Logics to construct a reusable Design Logic library.
+In question synthesis, we adopt a two-stage retrieve-and-generate mechanism: (1) vector similarity retrieves coarse candidate logics for each source document, and (2) an LLM performs a fine-grained evaluation to select the optimal logic and generates a reasoning question from the source document by strictly following its steps.
+This approach addresses the absence of guiding principles in prior data synthesis methods, enabling the automated generation of a large number of diverse and high-difficulty exam questions while reducing reliance on expensive manual creation.

 The main contributions of this paper can be summarized as follows: